ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_gps.rst

 0- Setup Gazebo World
 ---------------------

 To navigate using GPS we first need to create an outdoors Gazebo world with a robot having a GPS sensor to setup for navigation.
 For this tutorial we will be using the `Sonoma Raceway <https://app.gazebosim.org/OpenRobotics/fuel/models/Sonoma%20Raceway>`_ because its aligned with the real location.
-A sample world has been setup `here <https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo/worlds/tb3_sonoma_raceway.sdf.xacro>`_ using gazebo's navsat and  spherical coordinates plugin, which creates a local tangent plane centered in the set geographic origin and provides latitude, longitude and altitude coordinates for each point in the world:
+A sample `world <https://github.com/ros-navigation/navigation2_tutorials/tree/master/nav2_gps_waypoint_follower_demo/worlds/tb3_sonoma_raceway.sdf.xacro>`_ has been setup using gazebo's navsat and spherical coordinates plugin, which creates a local tangent plane centered in the set geographic origin and provides latitude, longitude and altitude coordinates for each point in the world:

 .. code-block:: xml